digidip/tapjaw-example/README.md

 > If you require a custom wrapper, create a `src/authenticators/wrappers` directory in your project and create a new wrapper class which extends the `TapjawAuthenticationWrapper` interface.
 In most cases you will also need to create a new class which extends the `TapjawAuthenticator`.

-To inject security into your connector, you must doing the following changes to your preperation of connectors in your command.
+To inject security into your connector, you must doing the following changes to your connector and connect the necassary parts in your command.
 ```typescript

 class MyHttpConnector extends TapjawHttpConnector implements MyConnector {